johangithub/AFMAN11-217v1/chp11.md

 ##### Figure 11.5.
 NoPT Routing.

-11.4.
-Procedure Turns.
+#### 11.4.{#11_4} Procedure Turns.

 One of the most common types of low altitude course reversals is the procedure turn.
 Procedure turns are depicted in the plan view of U.S. government charts with a barb symbol () indicating the direction or side of the outbound course on which the procedure turn or maneuvering is to be accomplished (Figure 11.3).
 The procedure turn fix is identified on the profile view of the approach at the point where the IAP begins.
 To give you an idea of what the procedure turn airspace looks like, refer to Figure 11.6.
 The actual radii of a PT area are dependent on the altitude and airspeed of the specific procedure.

 ##### Figure 11.6.
 Procedure Turn Area.

 11.4.1.
 Aircraft Speed.
-Procedure turns may be safely flown at speeds up to 250 KIAS provided the pilot takes into consideration all factors which may affect the aircraft‘s turn performance (e.g., winds, TAS at altitude, bank angle, etc.).
+Procedure turns may be safely flown at speeds up to 250 KIAS provided the pilot takes into consideration all factors which may affect the aircraft's turn performance (e.g., winds, TAS at altitude, bank angle, etc.).

 11.4.1.1.
 NOTE: The FAA recommends a maximum airspeed of 200 KIAS while performing procedure turn course reversals, and when possible, USAF aircraft should also observe this speed restriction.
 If a speed of 200 KIAS is not practical, you must exercise caution to ensure your aircraft remains in the protected airspace provided by TERPS.

-11.5.
-Methods for Flying Procedure Turns.
+#### 11.5.{#11_5} Methods for Flying Procedure Turns.

 There are three common methods for executing a procedure turn course reversal: the holding technique, the 45/180, and the 80/260.
 Regardless of the method you choose to fly the procedure turn, take the following two notes into consideration when planning your approach:

 11.5.1.
 Plan the outbound leg to allow enough time for configuration and any descent required prior to the FAF.
 Adjust the outbound leg length to ensure your aircraft will stay inside the “remain within distance” noted on the profile view of the approach plate.
 The remain within distance is measured from the procedure turn fix unless the IAP specifies otherwise.
 At the completion of the outbound leg, turn to intercept the procedure turn course inbound.